 The findings presented in Proposition 2 on per-hour income regulation are validated with the numerical experiments in Figure 1i, where we can see that the platform will choose a strategy leading to a larger trip fare than a targeted Pareto-efficient trip fare and a driver’s income equal to the targeted Pareto-efficient income.
 When the platform is required to guarantee drivers’ income, the platform will raise the trip fare to protect its profit, which however will compromise passengers’ benefits.

-Table 2.
-Summary of the regulatory outcomes with heterogeneous drivers, no traffic congestion externalities, and no driver rationing